syncfusion/blazor-docs/src/inputs/textbox/how-to/set-the-rounded-corner.md

----
-title: "Set the rounded corner"
-component: "Textbox"
-description: "Explains how to render the text box component with a rounded corner."
----

 # Set the rounded corner

 Render the TextBox with `rounded corner` by adding the `e-corner` class to the input parent element.